LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

 .. c:function:: int SPRKStepReInit(void* arkode_mem, ARKRhsFn f1, ARKRhsFn f2, realtype t0, N_Vector y0)

    Provides required problem specifications and re-initializes the SPRKStep time-stepper module.

+   All previously set options are retained but may be updated by calling the appropriate "Set" functions.

+   If an error occurred, :c:func:`SPRKStepReInit()` also sends an error message to the error handler function.

    :param arkode_mem: pointer to the SPRKStep memory block.
    :param f1: the name of the C function (of type :c:func:`ARKRhsFn()`) defining :math:`f1(t,q) = \frac{\partial V(t,q)}{\partial q}`